Rita Simons: Personal life

+Simons is divorced from her first husband and father of their two daughters, Theo Silveston.
+She married her second husband Ben Harlow on 16 September 2025, at Hidden River Barn, Longtown, Cumbria, she was given away by her close friend, Duncan James with Simons' twin teenage daughters Maiya and Jaimee, acting as her bridesmaids.

-Simons is best friends with co-star Samantha Womack, who played her on-screen sister Ronnie Mitchell.
+Simons is best friends with Eastenders, co-star Samantha Womack, who played her on-screen sister Ronnie Mitchell in the soap series.

 Simons has been diagnosed with scoliosis.

 In July 2018, Simons revealed that she has been diagnosed with ADHD, OCD, anxiety and insomnia.